A Life’s Measure: 3 Ways to Find Meaning and Purpose in Retirement

 As baby boomers retire and redefine how they spend their time and their money, Michael Harris says they will find purpose in small pleasures — and help save the planet.
 Photo: Rodney Smith/Trunk Archive

-Over the last two years, I’ve been writing All We Want: Building the Life We Cannot Buy, about the damage consumer culture does to ourselves and to the planet.
+Over the last several years, I’ve been writing All We Want: Building the Life We Cannot Buy, about the damage consumer culture does to ourselves and to the planet.
 But, all the while, I was still enmeshed in the very culture I was critiquing.
 I’d sit at my desk to compose an argument against shopping and then step away to buy groceries, pay the electric bill, or pick up some new jeans.
 I have been living in a state that some call “cognitive dissonance.”
 But I’ll just call it hypocrisy.

 We all have to live with a certain amount of hypocrisy these days.
 No matter how much we care about climate change, we still must, to some degree, live our capitalist, carbon-spewing lives.
 Icebergs four times the size of Manhattan calve off an Antarctic glacier; then we drive to the mall to get some Christmas shopping done.
 We read that three billion birds have disappeared from the skies of North America; and then we order duck confit for dinner.
 That cognitive dissonance grows harder and harder to handle as the gulf between our daily lives and the fate of the planet grows more difficult to bridge.